juanchoclasses/assignment1-Jerry086/CodeReview.md

 ### Name of student that you code reviewed.
-- Name:
+- Name: Zhongyu Wei
-- GitHub ID:
+- GitHub ID: Jerry086

 ### Things that you noticed